Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 Usage:

-The receiver can be used to control DC 12V / 24V motor or linear actuator.
-If the power supply of those equipments is DC 12V, you should choose the receiver with same DC 12V version; and if the power supply of those equipments is DC 24V, you should choose the receiver with same DC 24V version.
+If the power supply of those equipments is DC 12V, you should choose the receiver with same DC 12V version.

-Setting different control modes:
+Setting different working modes:

 The operation by the transmitter, such as CP-3:

-Press button ▲ on the transmitter: The linear actuator extends outward.
+Press the button ▲ on the transmitter: Linear actuator extends outward.

 The operation by the transmitter, such as CP-3:

-Limit terminals:
+Limit control terminals:

 Wired control terminals: